Manar-Alzoubi/java-fundamentals/README.md

 3- LocalClock : method clock that uses Java’s built-in LocalDateTime object to constantly print out the current time, second by second.
 The program running until press CTRL-C or presses the “stop”

 - Stretch Goals: LocalClock prints how fast the program is processing itself between time updates in MHz

+## Lab3

+1-  minMax(): find the max temp in month , find min temp in month , find temps that are not appear in month

+2-  tally (): determine who is the winner between number of peoples after voting

+3-   read a file a determine errors exist in this file